-I thought it’d be fun to make a list of cool dates for you and your special someone to participate in over your summer vacation.
+I thought it'd be fun to make a list of cool dates for you and your special someone to participate in over your summer vacation.
 The best part about this list?
 Any of these activities would be equally as fun with a group of friends as well!
-So, whether you’re coupled up or a breezy single gal (like I am 99% of the time!), read on for a list of 10 fun things to do this summer:
+So, whether you're coupled up or a breezy single gal (like I am 99% of the time!), read on for a list of 10 romantic summer date ideas:

 1. Have a picnic at the park.

 There's nothing more romantic and fun than having a good old fashioned picnic with your sweetie on a sunny day.
 To keep it as low-maintenance as possible, visit the deli section of your local grocery store for chicken fingers, potato salad, and other ready-made eats packaged in disposable containers - this way, the cooking and clean-up are pretty much taken care of!

 Another way to keep a picnic easy and delicious is to pick up sushi or sandwiches to go from your favorite restaurant.
 My favorite way to enjoy a meal outside, though, is with tons of delectable finger foods - think a gourmet spread of olives, fancy cheeses, whatever berries are on sale at your local farmer's market, chocolate truffles, and warm, crusty bread.
 Yum!

 Another awesome thing about having a low-key date at the park is there are plenty of built-in activities to do before or after you enjoy your meal.
 Swing on the swings.
 People watch.
 Toss a baseball or a frisbee back and forth.
 Or try flying a kite - they're only five or six dollars at Walmart, and are insanely easy to assemble.
 The sky's the limit!

 2. Treat a pet to a day of fun.